inseq-team/inseq/README.md

 ![GPT-2 Attribution in the console](https://raw.githubusercontent.com/inseq-team/inseq/main/docs/source/images/inseq_python_console.gif)

-## Features
+## Current Features

-- Feature attribution of sequence generation for most `ForConditionalGeneration` (encoder-decoder) and `ForCausalLM` (decoder-only) models from 🤗 Transformers
+- 🚀 Feature attribution of sequence generation for most `ForConditionalGeneration` (encoder-decoder) and `ForCausalLM` (decoder-only) models from 🤗 Transformers

-- Support for single and batched attribution using multiple gradient-based feature attribution methods from [Captum](https://captum.ai/docs/introduction)
+- 🚀 Support for single and batched attribution using multiple gradient-based feature attribution methods from [Captum](https://captum.ai/docs/introduction)

-- Post-hoc aggregation of feature attribution maps via `Aggregator` classes.
+- 🚀 Post-hoc aggregation of feature attribution maps via `Aggregator` classes.

-- Attribution visualization in notebooks, browser and command line.
+- 🚀 Attribution visualization in notebooks, browser and command line.

-- Command line interface for attributing single examples or entire 🤗 datasets.
+- 🚀 CLI for attributing single examples or entire 🤗 datasets.

-- Custom attribution of target functions, supporting advanced usage for cases such as contrastive and uncertainty-weighted feature attributions.
+- 🚀 Custom attribution of target functions, supporting advanced use cases such as contrastive and uncertainty-weighted feature attributions.

-- Extract and visualize custom scores (e.g. probability, entropy) for every generation step alongsides attribution maps.
+- 🚀 Extraction and visualization of custom step scores (e.g. probability, entropy) alongsides attribution maps.

-## What will be supported?
+## Planned Development

-- Attention-based and occlusion-based feature attribution methods (documented in [#107](https://github.com/inseq-team/inseq/issues/107) and [#108](https://github.com/inseq-team/inseq/issues/108)).
+- ⚙️ Attention-based and occlusion-based feature attribution methods (documented in [#107](https://github.com/inseq-team/inseq/issues/107) and [#108](https://github.com/inseq-team/inseq/issues/108)).

-- Interoperability with other interpretability libraries like [ferret](https://ferret.readthedocs.io/en/latest/).
+- ⚙️ Interoperability with [ferret](https://ferret.readthedocs.io/en/latest/) for attribution evaluation.

-- Rich and interactive visualizations in a tabbed interface, possibly using [Gradio Blocks](https://gradio.app/docs/#blocks).
+- ⚙️ Rich and interactive visualizations in a tabbed interface using [Gradio Blocks](https://gradio.app/docs/#blocks).

+- ⚙️ Baked-in advanced capabilities for contrastive and uncertainty-weighted feature attribution.

 ## Using the Inseq client